Kyiv Camerata: History

-Over the years, the ensemble has performed a large number of premieres of contemporary Ukrainian composers: Valentin Silvestrov, Volodymyr Zubytsky, Ivan Karabyts, Yevhen Stankovych, Myroslav Skoryk, O. Kiva, Yuri Ishchenko, Igor Shcherbakov, Anna Gavrilets, K. Tsepkolenko, I. Kyrylina, O. Levkovych, V. Hubarenko, V. Zagortsev, J. Vereshchagin, Z. Almashi, Alexander Shimko and others.
-The ensemble also collaborates with vocalists Nina Matvienko, Oleksandr Vasylenko, and Lyudmyla Voynarovska.
+Over the years, the ensemble has performed a large number of premieres of contemporary Ukrainian composers: Valentyn Silvestrov, Volodymyr Zubytskyi, Ivan Karabyts, Yevhen Stankovych, Myroslav Skoryk, Oleh Kiva, Yurii Ishchenko, Ihor Shcherbakov, Hanna Havrylets, Karmella Tsepkolenko, I. Kyrylina, O. Levkovych, V. Hubarenko, V. Zahortsev, J. Vereshchahin, Zoltan Almashi, Oleksandr Shymko and others.
+The ensemble also collaborates with vocalists Nina Matviienko, Oleksandr Vasylenko, and Liudmyla Voinarovska.

 The ensemble participates in academic music festivals in Ukraine.
 Furthermore, Kyiv Camerata have toured Germany, Austria, France, the USA, China, Poland, Greece, Russia, the Baltics, Armenia, and Georgia.
 The ensemble has the status of the official orchestra of the All-Ukrainian Open Music Olympiad "Voice of the Country".

+After Valerii Matiukhin's death in 2023 the ensemble was taken over by Bohdana Pivnenko, and from 2024 the principal conductor was Keri-Lynn Wilson.